How to become a barrister

 • study an accredited undergraduate law degree and pass with at least an upper second-class (2.1) or above

-In addition to the above, later on in your career, you may also choose to study for a Masters-level Law degree and/or PhD in Law.
+In addition to the above, later on in your career, you may also choose to study for a Masters-level Law degree and/or a PhD in Law.

 How to become a barrister without a law degree